Endurance-class landing platform dock: Proposed landing helicopter dock variant

 The Endurance-160 is a proposed landing helicopter dock (LHD) variant of the Endurance class.
 A model of it was first displayed at the 2014 Singapore Airshow.
 It is longer than the Endurance class (retrospectively named the Endurance-140), with a full-length flight deck for helicopter operations.
 The Singapore Ministry of Defence would neither confirm nor deny that a vessel of the type would be built.

 As Singapore is interested in acquiring the F-35B STOVL fighter aircraft, it is thought that such an LHD could be used as a light aircraft carrier.
 The STOVL F-35B needs a minimum of 168 m of runway to take off.
 It is thought that Singapore would need one to maintain sea lines of communication, as well as cope with fewer air bases in the future.
 However, operating the F-35B would incur greater procurement and operating costs compared to the conventional takeoff variants and greater fuel consumption needed for vertical landing, which could result in fewer aircraft being purchased.
 The design of the Endurance class would also have to be considerably revamped with a larger space to operate and store fixed-wing aircraft with a larger elevator and a ski ramp.

 The Endurance-170, a further development of the LHD variant, has been offered to the UAE Navy.
 It would have a full load displacement of 19,000 tons.
-New features include a 76mm gun, vertical launching systems, RAM close-in weapon systems, and a hangar able to accommodate up to 10 medium size helicopters.
+New features include a 76mm gun, vertical launching systems, RAM close-in weapon systems, and a hangar able to accommodate up to 10 medium-sized helicopters.